varoonsahgal/tf-inter/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/04 - Terraform_Workspaces_OSS.md

 - **Separate State Files**: Each workspace manages its own state file, allowing you to manage resources independently for different environments.
 - **Environment Isolation**: By using workspaces, you can isolate environments (`development`, `production`) within the same Terraform configuration.
 - **Consistent Configuration**: You maintain the same infrastructure code while deploying to different environments, reducing duplication and errors.
+- - **Same Lock file**: You should notice that there is only one lock file that stays the same across workspaces.

 ## Reference